jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 ```
 { no-linenums }

-Some permissions must be setup for `itrocks` to be able to access the folder and run node:
+Some permissions must be set up for `itrocks` to be able to access the folder and run `node`:

 ```bash
 cd ~